atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 Display of the analog dates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The details of the analog dates and their associated criterion and predictand values (Figure below) are available through the |icon-frame-analogs_s| button on the toolbar.
+The details of the analog dates and their associated criterion and predictand values (Figure below) are available through the |icon_frame_analogs_s| button on the toolbar.
 The method, station, and lead time must be selected in the upper part of the window.
 It is possible to sort the list by each of the columns by clicking on it.
 The first click ranks the values in ascending order and the second in descending order.

 .. image:: img/frame-list-analogs.png
    :align: center

-.. |icon-frame-analogs_s| image:: img/icon-frame-analogs.png
+.. |icon_frame_analogs_s| image:: img/icon-frame-analogs.png
    :width: 32
    :height: 32
    :scale: 75